MattDwinell/grapher/README.md

 Future iterations of grapher will include association scatterplots for quantitative variables, as well as bar charts grouping counts of qualitative variables.
 See the story the data tells you without writing the Preamble.
 Use Grapher.
+-Created by Matthew Dwinell, utilizing the d3 library